-planning your ceramic tile layout first makes tiling a wall much simpler and it also makes for a more professional looking tiling job.
-This plan works great for tiling bathroom walls, installing kitchen wall tiles or any other wall you may be tiling.
+Planning your ceramic tile layout before actually tiling the wall makes for a more professional looking tiling job, And it works perfectly for tiling bathroom walls, installing kitchen wall tiles or any other wall you may be tiling.

 Before you start working on your layout plans, Be sure to prepare your walls for tiling first.

 To start, we'll first need to work on your horizontal batten board so we can determine the pattern for how you'll be installing your tiles across the wall.
-Later we'll be using a second batten board to plan out your vertical wall layout.
+Later we'll be using a vertical batten board to plan how you'll be installing them down the wall.

-If you are tiling a wall along with other adjacent walls, start at your back wall, because tapered edges will be less visible on a side wall.
+If you are tiling a wall along with other adjacent walls, start on your back wall, because tapered edge tiles will be less visible on the side walls.

 This Method for working out wall tile patterns is not only for a ceramic tile layout.
-It works for stone tiles or any other type of tile you desire to use for tiling a wall.
+It works for stone wall tiles or any other type of tile your tiling a wall with.

-to find the low part of the floor.
-Place a spacer there, and then place a tile on top of the spacer.
-If you plan on using trim tiles for your bottom row of tiles this will be the tile you should be using.
+Use a bubble level to find the lowest part of the floor.
+Place a spacer there, and then place one of your new wall tiles on top of the spacer.
+If you plan on using trim tiles for your bottom row, then place one of them on top of the spacer instead.

-Mark the top of the tile, then use your level to draw a horizontal line across the wall at that mark.
+Mark the wall at the top of the tile, then use your level as a ruler to draw a horizontal line across the wall at that mark.

 Make sure the bubble in your bubble level is in the middle of the glass of your level while drawing your horizontal line, as this ensures that your line is straight.

-Measure The wall from left to right, and mark the exact center of the wall.
+Measure The wall from left to right, then make a mark in the exact center of the wall.
 Place your bubble level vertically on the wall and using this center mark as your guide, draw a vertical line on the center mark to the entire length of the wall.

-Now we'll go back to the horizontal line you drew in step one and attach your batten board to this line.
-Use drywall screws to temporarily attach the batten board, and make sure the boards top edge is up against the horizontal line.
+Now we'll go back to the horizontal line you drew in step one.
+Line up your batten board to this line, And use drywall screws to attach the batten board temporarily to the wall, making sure that the boards top edge is up against the horizontal line.

 3 Dry Lay Your Tiles

-Mark the midpoint of one of your tiles, and set it on the batten board so that it is centered over the vertical line.
-Dry lay a row of tiles to the left and right of this first tile on the batten board.
-Place the spacers you'll be using between each of the tiles, If you are using self spacing tiles as shown here they'll have lugs on their edges that will create the spacing for you.
+Dry-lay a full row of tiles to the left and right of this first tile you've placed on the batten board.
+Place the spacers you'll be using between each of the tiles, If you are using self-spacing tiles you don't need spacers.
+They have lugs on their edges that create the spacing for you.

-If your end tiles on your batten board look like less than half tiles, it's best to try to adjust the row of tiles, so you can achieve half cuts or better.
+If your end tiles on your batten board look like less than half tiles, it's best to try to adjust the row so that you can achieve half cuts or better.

 4 Mark The horizontal Layout Lines For Your Stone Or Ceramic Tile Layout

-Use a pencil to mark the locations of both your centered vertical line and the locations for all the tiles in the row on to your batten board, then remove the tiles from the board.
-Transfer the marks you just made from the batten board onto the wall at the top edge of the batten board.
+Use a pencil and mark the locations of both your centered vertical line and the locations for all the tiles in the row on to your batten board.
+Then remove the tiles from the board.
+Transfer the marks you just made from the batten board and onto the wall at the top edge of the batten board.

-Now that you've marked your horizontal lines to the wall, it's now time to cut a new batten board to the height of your tile job.
-This we will call your vertical batten board.
+Now that you've marked your horizontal lines to the wall, it's now time to use the batten board that you specifically cut for the height of your tile job.
+We'll call this your vertical batten board.

 1 Mark Vertical layout Lines For Your Stone Or Ceramic Tile Layout

-Temporarily screw the vertical batten board to your centered vertical line located in the center of the wall.
+Temporarily screw your vertical batten board your centered vertical line that you earlier made.
 Mark the location of your bottom horizontal line on the board.
 If you plan to add a row of trim tiles or decorative tiles, Include them too.
-Mark on the vertical batten board any points where you plan to install trim or specialty tiles.
+Mark on the vertical batten board, any points where you plan to install your trim or decorative tiles.

 Pick up the vertical batten board and temporarily screw it near the left side of the wall.
-To ensure you have it at the correct angle, align your bottom horizontal line with that located on the wall.
+To ensure you have it at the correct angle, align your bottom horizontal line with the one located on the wall.

 2 Snap the Guidelines Between The Marks

-to snap lines between your marks every two feet or so.
-Choose the appropriate marks on your walls surface depending on the size of the tile you're working with, for example, if you are working with 12 inch wall tiles you'd snap chalk a guideline for every other tile, and for eight inch wall tiles every third.
+Choose the appropriate marks on your walls surface depending on the size of the tile you're working with, for example, if you are working with twelve-inch wall tiles snap chalk a guideline for every other tile, and for eight-inch wall tiles a line for every third.

 You now have your reference lines for your stone or ceramic tile layout.
 Use these lines as guides for your permanent wall tile installation.